The Sixth Love Language?

 More than Affection or Acts of Service, Gifts, Quality Time or Physical Touch, the Five Love Languages, like all good couple’s counselling, gives us ideas about how to practice this kind of self-restraint.

-Gary Chapman’s a smart guy, he knows that if he tells couples to sit down and shut up, they will tune out and walk away.
-Rightfully so!
-Obviously, he didn’t help thousands of couples and make millions of dollars by being a jerk.
-He’s helpful because he’s able to tell couples to shut up and listen in a hundred different ways, all of which make them actually want to do the hard work.
+Gary Chapman’s a smart guy, he knows that if he just tells couples to “Sit down and shut up!”, they will tune out and walk away.
+He’s helpful because he’s able to tell couples to mindfully listen in a hundred different ways, all of which make them actually want to do the hard work.
 He might not be the best at cloaking an urgent message in a palatable form, but he’s pretty darn good at it.

 (By the way, my all time favourite rephrasing of “Sit down, shut up, and pay attention, for Pete’s sake!” comes from the Circle of Security people who tell parents to, “Wait, Watch and Wonder” so they can be “Bigger, Stronger, Wiser, and Kind” – that is the most brilliant way of telling grownups to stop acting like tantruming toddlers that I’ve ever encountered!)